Scanning Barcodes from Label Printing Scales on Point of Sale

 The formats for EAN-13 and UPC-A barcodes are:

 02 (EAN-13) or 2 (UPC-A): These prefixes tell Square that the barcode has a price embedded.

 AAAAA: This the five digit PLU of your item.
 These five digits also need to be entered in the item's SKU field in your Square Item Library for this barcode to scan properly.

 For example: If your item code is “00123,” this portion of the barcode will also read “00123.”

 PPPPP: This is the five-digit price of the item based on its weight.
 This value is used to calculate weight, with the minimum value being $0.01 and the maximum value being $999.99.

-Note: It is recommended that SKUs for UPC items are not matching the number subsets of existing items.
-For example, item A has an SKU of 021234500999 and item B has an SKU of 12345 with a barcode label of 021234500999.
+Note: It is recommended that SKUs for UPC items not match the number subsets of existing items.
+For example, item A has a SKU of 021234500999 and item B has a SKU of 12345 with a barcode label of 021234500999.
 When item B is scanned, the barcode price will be mapped to item A and not item B.